UtbOvertorneaPM/EquipmentManagementSystem/README.md

     primary key(id));
     ```

     b.
-Using workbench to design the table as follows
+If you are using workbench to design the table as follows

     Column_name | Datatype       | PK | NN | UQ | BIN | UN | ZF | AI
     ----------- | -------------- | -- | -- | -- | --- | -- | -- | --